It is vital you start as you mean to go on by ensuring that your company’s administrative records are well maintained.

 (b) a special resolution: a resolution passed by a 75 percent majority of votes cast by shareholders present and voting at a meeting of which the relevant notice has been given.
 Special resolutions are used to pass resolutions such as to alter the Articles of Association, change the company’s name (unless the Articles of Association provide that the company’s name can be changed by other means, for example, a resolution of the directors), reduce share capital or place the company into voluntary liquidation.

 2.1 Another consideration relevant for a newly formed company will be the appointment of an auditor.
 A UK company must have auditors, who will be a firm of accountants.
 However, a young company may be exempt from the requirement that its annual accounts be audited if it meets the conditions of the small companies exemption.
-For example, companies whose financial year ends on or after 1 October 2012 will qualify for an audit exemption if they meet 2 of the following criteria: (i) they have an annual turnover of no more than £6.5 million, (ii) they have assets worth no more than £3.26 million and (iii) they have 50 or fewer employees.
+For example, companies whose financial year begins between 1 October 2012 and 31 December 2015 will qualify for an audit exemption if they meet 2 of the following criteria: (i) they have an annual turnover of no more than £6.5 million, (ii) they have assets worth no more than £3.26 million and (iii) they have 50 or fewer employees.

 2.2 An auditor’s role is not to act as book-keepers (although it is permissible for a firm of accountants which provides book-keeping services also to act as auditors) but in effect to represent the interests of creditors and of shareholders and to ensure that the annual accounts have been prepared in accordance with the requirements of the law and of financial reporting standards, giving a true and fair view of the company’s position at the financial year-end.